Building a Human‑in‑the‑Loop Editor with LangGraph¶

 raise ValueError("Failed to parse the JSON")

-This agent tries to execute Python and, if it fails, asks the LLM to propose minimal fixes with diff‑style explanations
+This agent attempts to execute Python code.
+If it fails, it asks the LLM to propose minimal fixes with diff-style explanations.

 def run_code(extracted_code: Dict[Literal['python', 'javascript', 'R'], str]) -> List[Dict[str, str]]: